Male Fitting vs Female Fitting: The Definitive Industrial Identification Guide

 Connection Roll Starts the connection Locks and seals the system

-Installation Position Goes into the system Receives the male fitting
+Installation Position Goes into the female threads Receives the male fitting

 Now that you know the core difference, it’s time to choose the right one.
 Here’s how: